dcaliskan777/Election-analysis/README.md

 Note that the last statement is out of if loop.
 When the main for loop ended the list of county_options (which contains county names) and the dictionary of county_votes (which contais county names as key and the number of votes of corresponding county as value) are created.

-In the following part of the script, percentage votes of each county is calculated, by the help of f-formatting the county_results is created, it is prented in command line and it is saved in txt document.
+In the following part of the script, percentage votes of each county is calculated, by the help of f-formatting the county_results is created, it is printed in command line (terminal) and it is saved in txt document.

     for county_name in county_votes:
         votes = county_votes.get(county_name)